khulnasoft/StartGPT-Cookbook/examples/vector_databases/kusto/README.md

 It will allow you to -

-1. Use precomputed embeddings created by OpenAI API.
+1. Use precomputed embeddings created by StartGpt API.

 2. Store the embeddings in Kusto.

-3. Convert raw text query to an embedding with OpenAI API.
+3. Convert raw text query to an embedding with StartGpt API.

 4. Use Kusto to perform cosine similarity search in the stored embeddings.